Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 		jump.3		lsbcarry
 ```

 Shift right seems like we could fix it in place.
-If we change move.b c,a to move.b a,c, we'll replace the value in c with that in a (so we replace vX with vY) and keep the value in a that we later &= with 0x01 to set the carry flag.
+If we change move.b c,a to move.b a,c, we'll replace the value in C with that in A (so we replace vX with vY) and keep the value in A that, after we store to @d0, will restore back into C so we can call lsbcarry.

 So looking this up in the Saturn guide, A=C (b) is AE8 and C=A (b) is AEA.
-Changing byte value 0x8A at 0x458 to 0x88 should change this function to use Y in right shifts.
-However, there's already a C=A a few lines below, and it reads that C=A (b) is AE6, so, I have some concerns!
-Changing the byte to 0x86 at 0x458 yields C=A in the disassembly so that is what we're going with.
+Changing byte value 0x8A at 0x458 to 0x88 should change this function to copy A over C, and thus use vY in right shifts.
+However, proof reading the byte code, there's actually already a C=A a few lines below, and it's bytecode reads that C=A (b) is AE6, so, I am starting to have some concerns about this reference document!
+Changing the byte to 0x86 at 0x458 yields C=A in the disassembly, so that is what we're going with.

 Shift left however is a more complicated matter: